ivotron/quiho-popper/paper/paper.md

 infrastructure available to researchers that can be used to automate regression testing pipelines for the purposes of investigating new approaches.
-These solutions to infrastructure automation coupled with DevOps practices [@wiggins_twelvefactor_2011 ; httermann_devops_2012] allows us to address 2, i.e. to reduce the amount of work required to run tests.
+These solutions to infrastructure automation coupled with DevOps practices [@wiggins_twelvefactor_2011 ; @httermann_devops_2012] allows us to address (2), i.e. to reduce the amount of work required to run tests.

-Thus, the main challenge to inferring fine granularity resource utilization patterns (3 and 4) lies in quantifying the performance of the platform in a consistent way.
+Thus, the main challenge to inferring fine granularity resource utilization patterns (3,4) lies in quantifying the performance of the platform in a consistent way.
 One alternative is to look at the hardware specification and infer performance characteristics from this, an almost impossible task.
-For example, the spec might specify that the machine has DDR4 memory sticks, with a theoretical peak throughput of 10 GB/s, but the actual memory bandwidth could be less (usually is, by a non-deterministic fraction of the advertised performance). _quiho_ solves this problem by characterizing machine performance using microbenchmarks.
+For example, the spec might specify that the machine has DDR4 memory sticks, with a theoretical peak throughput of 10 GB/s, but the actual memory bandwidth could be less (usually is, by a non-deterministic fraction of the advertised performance).

+_quiho_ solves this problem by characterizing machine performance using microbenchmarks.
 These performance vectors are the "fingerprint" that characterizes the behavior of a machine [@jimenez_characterizing_2016a].
 These performance vectors, obtained over a sufficiently large set of machines[^how-big], can serve as the foundation for building a prediction model of the performance of an application when executed on new ("unseen") machines [@boyse_straightforward_1975], a natural next step to take with a dataset like this.
 As we show in @Sec:negative, this is not as good as we would expect.

 However, building a prediction model has a utility.
 If we use these performance vectors to apply SRA and we focus on feature importance